BrainifyEducation/brainifyeducation.github.io/README.md

 Different accounts will have different permisions across the Brainify platform.
 Account types are split into three account types:
 * **Student, Teacher, and Development**. _**Student accounts**_ have no variations and are configured by the student on sign up.
 * _**Teacher Accounts**_ have three variations.
 Subject Teacher, Head of Department and SLT.
 These variations affect the range of students a teacher can edit.
-* _**Development Accounts**_ are not in use for the public and is used as a portal to update our questions and systems.
+* _**Development Accounts**_ are not in use for the public and is used as a portal to update our questions and monitor other systems.

 |  | Student | Subject Teacher | Head Of Department | SLT | Development |
 | :-: | :-: | :-: | :-: | :-: | :-: |